ZoeTheTransHoe/Gnome-Stories/README.md

-# Gnome-Stories
+# gnomestories

- A Simple and Fast To Use Libadwita non-destructive video editor.
+A description of this project.